A truly foolproof recipe to make glow in the dark slime using Elmer’s Magical Liquid!

 What IS Elmer’s Magical Liquid?

 Elmer’s Magical Liquid is an all-in-one slime activator.
 It’s the “magic” ingredient that turns your regular old glue into super stretchy slime!
+You can make slime without the hassle of complicated recipes!

 *Just a quick note that this is not a sponsored post.
 We are simply huge slime fans and wanted to try out a new slime activator we saw and share the results with you in case you want to try it too.